instructions or Amal Carb

 Thanks both, with renewed confidence I gave the brush a harder tap and guess what?

-yes the brush snapped inside I managed to poke out the wood with a cotton bud stick
+yes the brush snapped inside :shock: I managed to poke out the wood with a cotton bud stick

 still no luck in removing the emulsion tube, H-A, thanks, I will take up your kind offer of a Drift if I may.
 PM on its way